-Elvis changed my life the very first time I ever saw Elvis was on a big band TV show where he not only blew my mind but when the girls started screaming, that’s when I knew that I was gonna be a guitar man.
-Hell, even John Lennon said that it was Elvis who’d influenced him, and without Elvis he claimed, there’d be no Beatles.
+Elvis changed my life the very first time I ever saw him.
+He was on a big band show that my father was watching called “Stage Show.”
+Not only did he blow my mind, but I knew right then and there that I had to be a guitar man.
+Hell, even John Lennon said that without Elvis, there’d be no Beatles.

 It all began in Winnipeg,